terrapower/armi/doc/user/tutorials/making_your_first_app.rst

 Defining the app class
 ======================
 We define our app in the :file:`myapp/app.py` module.
-For this example, the app class is relatively simple: it will just register our one custom plugin.
+For this example, the app class is relatively small: it will just register our one custom plugin.
 We will actually create the plugin shortly.

 .. admonition:: Apps vs. plugins vs. interfaces